Contrast-Security-OSS/docs/content/installation/webserveragent/WebserverAgentInstall.md

 ### Red Hat-Based Systems

-#### Install the Contrast Service
+#### Install the Contrast Webserver Agent

-Complete the following steps to install the Contrast Webserver Agent (consisting of the Contrast Module for NGINX and the Contrast Service) for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.
+Complete the following steps to install the Contrast Webserver Agent (consisting of NGINX, the Contrast Module for NGINX, and the Contrast Service) for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.

+* Configure your system to use NGINX from the official NGINX repository by following the instructions here:  http://nginx.org/en/linux_packages.html
-* To install Java agent from Contrast's Yum repository, configure your system to use the repository.
+* To install Contrast Webserver Agent from Contrast's Yum repository, configure your system to use the repository.

 ```
 OSREL=$(rpmquery -E "%{rhel}")